teknowledgist/TeknowTools/AutoReboot/Readme.md

 - A scheduled reboot (i.e. the user has acknowledged) can be reset before the next iteration to a pending reboot (potentially extending the reboot by a week) by deleting the "*C:\\ProgramData\\Institution\Reboot\\Shutdown.xml*" file.
 This is the best, **occasional solution** for someone who needs to delay the reboot.
 - The entire process can be permanently stopped at the next iteration by an administrator of the system placing a "NoReboot" file at the root of the C: drive.
     - The file can be empty, and should not have an extension.
     - The very first thing the script does is check for the file and abort if found.
 No further scheduled tasks are set.
-The impact on such a system doing number-crunching and/or data-collection should be negligible and will only occur once again per log-in session.
+The impact on such a system doing number-crunching and/or data-collection should be negligible and will only occur once per log-in session.
     - This "NoReboot" block should only be used for systems for which 54 hours is not enough lead time without causing a loss of data – i.e. very few.
 Try to limit who knows this information to responsible and technically savvy users who understand the implications of not rebooting.
 Users who are simply annoyed by having to reboot don't count!
 - The notice window can be closed without an acknowledgement by killing the "mshta.exe" process.
 The underlying PowerShell script should continue as if the notice had closed after a time-out.
 I.E. the scheduled task will run the script again after a one-minute delay.
 - The script can be manually run at any time by double-clicking it.
 Any choices made when run manually will update the scheduled tasks to run again as if the script had been called by the task itself.